-- The chronic habit has been going on for a long time and is not something that you can easily let go of.
+- A chronic habit has been going on for a long time and is not something that you can easily let go of.

 - You have tried to communicate with your partner and have come to the conclusion that their destructive behavior is not going to change.

-- With the help of their best friend, you have tried to communicate with your partner and there has been no change.
+- With the help of their best friend, you have tried to communicate with your partner and there has been no change in destructive behavior.

 - Ultimatums can also be useful in helping you to set boundaries.
 For example, if you have been in a relationship with someone who has been emotionally abusive, you may have found it difficult to set boundaries because they have been pressuring you to do things that you don’t want to do.
 You could say, “I don’t want to hear from you until you are sober”.